 That isn’t Colorado or the interior west. 🙂

 Located in the semi-arid, high steppe of North America, we have unique conditions for growing flowers.
 Throw in the Rocky Mountains, and well, it’s an adventure!

 More like Patagonia than Pittsburgh

 Did you know that our growing conditions are often more like parts of Patagonia, South Africa and Central Asia than other parts of the U.S.?

 (Explains a few things, doesn’t it?)

 Here’s the good news …

-You CAN grow colorful flowers in western states like Colorado & Utah even if:
+You CAN grow colorful flowers in western states like Colorado even if:

-- You’re new to gardening at elevation … in a semi-arid climate … with 60-degree temperature swings … and wait, is that an ELK in your yard?
+- You’re just getting the hang of gardening at elevation … in a semi-arid climate … with 60-degree temperature swings … and wait, is that an ELK in your yard?

 - You don’t have endless hours to spend in your garden